 His fascination with the Santhal tribe however, had been an old one.
 As a boy, he would watch with fascination the Santhal labourers migrate from their villages in the hilly tracts to plain areas in the harvesting season.
 He was particularly taken by their movements.
 He wanted to imbue the same sense of dynamism in his work.
 The simple way of life that the Santhals led also attracted him.
 He felt that they lived spontaneously through their hearts.
 This simplistic joy echoed in all his works.

-Right from their genesis to their exhibition, nature and environment are recurring themes in his art. lack of essential raw material in Birbhum Ramkinkar materials gathered from his surroundings.
-His love and respect for his environment inspired him to use materials such as cement, concrete, pebbles, rope etc. For the framework, he would use iron rods, and if those weren’t available he would use bamboo sticks, hay or strings.
-The lack of high quality equipment did not affect standard of perfection.
+Right from their genesis to their exhibition, nature and environment are recurring themes in his art.
+The lack of essential raw material in Birbhum inspired Ramkinkar to use materials gathered from his surroundings.
+His love and respect for his environment inspired him to use materials such as cement, concrete, pebbles, rope etc. that were easily available.
+For the framework, he would use iron rods, and if those weren’t available, he would use bamboo sticks, hay or strings.
+The lack of high quality equipment did not affect the standard of perfection.
 All he wanted was to give back whatever he took from the nature.

 ‘Sujata’ is a perfect example of this philosophy.
 The absence of a pedestal indicates Ramkinkar’s desire to unite his sculpture with nature.
 Even the flora around the sculpture is symmetrical to it.
 Sujata, with its tall height blends in with the high eucalyptus trees behind it.
 The sculpture and its environ almost create the impression that a tree-nymph is visiting the grounds at Santiniketan!
 ‘Sujata’ was modelled upon a fellow-student and artist, Jaya Appasamy.
 See her sculptural portrait below.